g-leech/argmin-gravitas/_posts/2025-06-29-normie-transhumanism.markdown

 </div>
 </div>

-## Normal exceptionalism and the escape from morphological freedom
+## Normal exceptionalism: the escape from morphological freedom

-With the exception of the bodybuilding and trans communities, we don't see much [weirding](https://contraptions.venkateshrao.com/p/into-the-weirding-part-1) at mass scale.
+With the exception of the bodybuilding and trans communities <a href="#fn:6" id="fnref:6">6</a>, we don't see much [weirding](https://contraptions.venkateshrao.com/p/into-the-weirding-part-1) at mass scale.
 We aren't expressing our morphological freedom to look more different.
 It seems to me that the result of power over our appearance is not deviance and weirdness but heightened normative normalcy.
 Bigger biceps, fewer wrinkles, and nerds [suddenly](https://www.palladiummag.com/2019/01/01/competitive-hormone-supplementation-is-shaping-americas-future-business-titans/) getting [normative](https://www.youtube.com/watch?v=HjFRaPXsxQs) gender presentation.
 Not many [cyborgs](https://en.wikipedia.org/wiki/Body_hacking).

-I'm not fit to do a deep comparative analysis of the history of cosmesis and beauty standards, but [this essay](https://www.cartoonshateher.com/p/why-arent-men-the-pretty-ones) is great.
-But the [beauty](https://simple.wikipedia.org/wiki/Kiki_H%C3%A5kansson) queens and movie stars of the 1960s [no longer](https://www.newsweek.com/ai-cosmetic-survery-filters-beauty-standards-changing-2085079) look as exceptional as they once did, because cosmetic technology (and image editing ig) has shifted the distribution so much.
+I'm not fit to do any comparative analysis of the history of cosmesis and beauty standards.
+[This essay](https://www.cartoonshateher.com/p/why-arent-men-the-pretty-ones) is great.
+But it seems to me that the [beauty](https://simple.wikipedia.org/wiki/Kiki_H%C3%A5kansson) queens and movie stars of the 1960s [no longer](https://www.newsweek.com/ai-cosmetic-survery-filters-beauty-standards-changing-2085079) look as exceptional as they once did, because cosmetic technology (and image editing ig) has shifted the (top decile of the) distribution upwards so much.
 I can't say what all of this is tending towards.
+What is the intensified platonic ideal of a normal dude?

-It's pretty obvious why it's on average normalising: most people want to be normal, and it's so large now that it must include a lot of such people.
-In 2010 enhancement was a matter for nerds, [hackers](https://en.wikipedia.org/wiki/Body_hacking), and obsessive hobbyists like bodybuilders.
+It's pretty obvious why tech which gives you options is used, on average, to normalise yourself: most people want to be normal, and the user population is so large now that it simply must include a lot of such people.
+In 2010 enhancement was a matter for [nerds](https://gwern.net/modafinil), [hackers](https://en.wikipedia.org/wiki/Body_hacking), and obsessive hobbyists like bodybuilders.
 But now it's a much bigger coalition (e.g. [6-12% of Americans](https://www.kff.org/health-costs/kff-health-tracking-poll-may-2024-the-publics-use-and-views-of-glp-1-drugs/#4acecddb-cd6c-4154-9c82-75d8da3e1234--h-key-findings) [on GLP agonists](https://news.gallup.com/poll/696599/obesity-rate-declining.aspx)).

 <br>
 <center>
 	<img width="49.7%" src="/img/transh.jpg" />
 	<img width="49.7%" src="/img/housewives.jpg" />
 </center>